A Guide to Full-Time RV Living in Idaho

 Full-Time RVing in Boise

-As with all other cities in Idaho, you may not live in your RV on your own property from November 30 in the current year until March 15 of the following year.
-You have the option of either moving from place to place on public land every 14 days, always traveling at least 30 miles to the next place, or getting a long-term campsite in an RV campground, park, or resort.
-Boise is the capital of Idaho, so you can enjoy exploring the downtown core with its shops and eateries.
+In Boise, you can move from place to place on public land every 14 days.
+You’ll need to travel at least 30 miles to the next place, or get a long-term campsite in an RV campground, park, or resort.
+Boise is the capital of Idaho, so you can enjoy exploring the downtown area with its shops and eateries.
 Outside the city, there are whitewater rafting trips and hiking during the spring, summer, and early fall.
-Once the snow flies, you can enjoy skiing and snowshoeing.
+Once the snow falls, you can enjoy skiing and snowshoeing.

 RVing in Boise FAQs